Ted Cruz: Foreign affairs

-In early January 2017, Cruz, Texas governor Greg Abbott and some others met with Taiwanese president Tsai Ing-wen.
-Cruz criticized the People's Republic of China after it reportedly made a statement asking members of Congress not to meet with Tsai.
+Israel

+Cruz said in 2025 that he first ran for Senate in 2012 "with the stated intention of being the leading defender of Israel in the United States Senate".
+He has said that "those who hate Israel hate America", and in reference to Genesis 12:3 said: "Biblically, we are commanded to support Israel".
+In 2014 he declared before the Zionist Organization of America that "standing for Israel is a deep passion of mine".

 On January 5, 2017, Cruz voted in favor of a House resolution condemning UN Security Council Resolution 2334, which condemned Israeli settlement building in the occupied Palestinian territories as a violation of international law.

 In June 2017, Cruz co-sponsored the Israel Anti-Boycott Act (s.
 720), which would make it a federal crime for Americans to encourage or participate in boycotts against Israel and Israeli settlements in the West Bank if protesting actions by the Israeli government.

+In October 2025, Cruz criticized growing antisemitism on the right and warned of a resurgence of replacement theology underpinning anti-Jewish and anti-Israel sentiment.